-The ICAN Learn code of conduct addresses teacher and course participant expectations.
-As a general rule mobile phones are required to be switched off in class, unless on silent for specific reasons that have been discussed with the teacher.
-Teachers will notify students of additional requirements.
+The ICAN Learn code of conduct addresses trainer and course participant expectations.
+As a general rule mobile phones are required to be switched off in class, unless on silent for specific reasons that have been discussed with the trainer.
+Trainers will notify students of additional requirements.

-Live online classes require web-cameras and microphones to be turned on at all times unless there are extenuating circumstances that have been discussed with the teacher.
+Live online classes require web-cameras and microphones to be turned on at all times unless there are extenuating circumstances that have been discussed with the trainer.